shauryapednekar1/text-ingestion-pipeline/README.md

 ### Footnotes
 [^1]: More work can be done to allow this package to fully leverage multiple GPUs.
 See the *Future Work* section.
 [^2]: However, I have come to realize that the convencience provided by LangChain's wrappers are sometimes *not* worth the limitations it enforces :) .
 [^3]: The package doesn't use the name `Document` since LangChain has claimed that name.
+Also, LangChain has a `_HashedDocument` class that offers similar functionality, but since its a private class, it isn't used by this package.
 [^4]: This currently fails due to limitations with Faiss' implementation.
 Fixing this either requires more custom logic for upserts, or switching to using LangChain's Indexing API.
 See Faiss' default configuration in `defaults.py` for more.